 Parents should never pass up an opportunity to teach their children about fiscal responsibility.
 Yes, the idea of giving your child their own bank account can be nerve-wracking.
 But there are some simple tips that will help you determine if that’s the right decision.

-One thing you can do is to use coupons when you head to the store, so that your children can learn about the importance of saving money.
-It’s such an easily accessible option nowadays, as just a few clicks on a couponing site such as Discountrue.com will let you get great discounts in Target and other popular shops.
+One thing you can do early on is use coupons when you head to the store.
+This will allow your child to learn about the importance of saving money.
+It’s such an easily accessible option nowadays.
+Just a few clicks on a couponing site such as Discountrue.com will let you get great discounts in Target and other popular shops.

+Giving a child an allowance is a great first step in this process.
 Children tend to appreciate money far more when they have their own to spend.
-It is usually between the ages of 8 and 10 when a child starts to learn about these philosophies and develop the money saving skills that will carry them well into adulthood.
+It is usually between the ages of 8 and 10 when a child starts to learn about these philosophies and develop the money-saving skills that will carry them well into adulthood.

-Kids may also become nervous about the concept of depositing their money and not receiving the exact same dollars and coins back in return when they make a withdrawal.
-Take the time to explain to them how a bank doles out their deposits and keeps track of the amount of money in the bank account.
+They may also become nervous about the concept of depositing their money.
+They may not understand not receiving the exact same dollars and coins back in return when they make a withdrawal.
+Take the time to explain how a bank doles out their deposits and keeps track of the amount of money in the bank account.

 While children often fail to take money matters seriously when their parents’ hard earned dollars are involved, the prospect of cultivating their own nest egg never fails to pique their interest!